Relighting as a Probe of Visual Priors via Augmented Latent Intrinsics

 \section{Introduction}

 Image-based relighting is the task of transferring illumination from one image to another.
 It has important applications in augmented reality, computational photography, and digital content creation.
-Yet it remains ill-posed: brightness can arise from a light source or a shiny surface, and darkness may indicate either shadow or material absorption.
+Yet it remains fundamentally ill-posed: brightness may arise from a light source or a shiny surface, and darkness may indicate either shadow or material absorption.
 Successful relighting, therefore, requires more than semantic recognition.
-It demands visual representations that encode how illumination interacts with scene geometry and material properties.
+It demands visual representations that encode how illumination interacts with scene geometry, material properties, and fine-grained appearance.

-Traditionally, relighting is treated as a graphics problem.
-In this paper, we take a different view: relighting can also be used as a probe to study what visual representations encode about the physical world.
-Unlike recognition tasks, which reward semantic abstraction, relighting demands representations that disentangle illumination from scene properties while preserving the fine-grained material and geometric cues needed to render new lighting effects.
-This creates a trade-off between semantic abstraction and physical fidelity, offering a perspective on representation learning beyond classification.
-Our goal is to improve relighting by integrating visual priors within this setting.
+In this paper, we use generative relighting as a probe of visual representations.
+While recognition tasks often reward invariance to lighting, texture, and local appearance, relighting requires exactly the information that such invariances tend to suppress.
+A representation useful for relighting must preserve dense, pixel-aligned photometric structure while still providing enough semantic context to respect object and material boundaries.
+This makes relighting a controlled testbed for studying what visual encoders encode about the physical world: not merely whether they recognize objects, but whether their features support physically meaningful image transformations.

 We focus on image-to-image relighting as a practical setting for this analysis.
-Unlike classical inverse-graphics pipelines that explicitly estimate geometry, reflectance, and light sources, we ask whether learned features—augmented with latent intrinsic representations~\citep{Latent-Intrinsic}—are sufficient to support illumination transfer.
-This direct formulation avoids explicit inverse-graphics decompositions but places strong demands on the representation.
-While recent diffusion-based models show promise, they often fail on materials with complex, view-dependent effects such as specularity and transparency~\citep{LumiNet, zeng2024rgb, DiffusionRenderer2025, he2025unirelight}.
+Unlike classical inverse-graphics pipelines that explicitly estimate geometry, reflectance, and light sources, we test whether learned visual features---augmented with latent intrinsic representations~\citep{Latent-Intrinsic}---are sufficient to support illumination transfer.
+This direct formulation avoids explicit decomposition into physical components, but places strong demands on the representation.
+Recent diffusion-based relighting models show impressive generative capacity, yet often struggle with materials involving complex, view-dependent effects such as specularity and transparency~\citep{LumiNet, zeng2024rgb, DiffusionRenderer2025, he2025unirelight}.
 These failures suggest that generative power alone is insufficient: the conditioning representation must also encode the physical cues needed for light transport.